 Every Friday, we feature a movie one of our staff has chosen as their favorite Miramax film, along with personal stories about what makes it special to them.
 Consider watching one over the weekend.
-Today’s pick is The Station Agent from our Digital Media Coordinator and Editor, Kathy Lindboe.
+Today’s pick is The Station Agent from our Digital Content Producer and Editor, Kathy Lindboe.

 The Station Agent is a quiet film.
 There are only three main characters.
 There’s minimal action, sparse dialogue and few subplots.
 You will not see any extreme violence or gratuitous sex.
 You will not be on the edge of your seat waiting for the big twist to unfold.
 This isn’t an overly dramatic tearjerker or a ridiculous laugh out loud movie.
 There’s no sweeping score, no epic cinematography and not one computer generated image.
 Its simplistic storytelling and complex characters are more interesting without all of that and you will love it.

 Though it’s clear that Fin (Peter Dinklage), Joe (Bobby Cannavale) and Olivia (Patricia Clarkson) are unlikely friends, you’ll root for them to connect and leave their isolated lives behind.
 You’ll watch them endure loneliness and appreciate that they are flawed and sometimes unlikable.
 You’ll find it hard to believe that this is the writer/director, Tom McCarthy’s first feature film because each moment is crafted so perfectly, so intimately.
 If you didn’t already appreciate the talent of Dinklage, Cannavale and Clarkson, you will now.
 But don’t just take my word for it…